AnswerDotAI/fastllm/README.md

 print(f"Usage: {r2.usage}")
 ```

-    Call 1: Jupiter's mass is approximately 1.898 × 10²⁷ kilograms (or 1,898,000,000,000,000,000,000,000,000 kg).
+    Call 1: Jupiter's mass is approximately 1.898 × 10^27 kilograms (or 1,898,000,000,000,000,000,000,000,000 kg).

     To put this in perspective:
     - Jupiter is about 318 times more massive than Earth
     - It contains more than twice the mass of all other planets in our solar system combined
-    - Its mass is roughly 1/1000th the mass of our Sun
+    - It's about 1/1047th the mass of our Sun

-    This enormous mass is what makes Jupiter such a dominant gravitational force in our solar system, influencing asteroid trajectories, capturing numerous moons (95 confirmed so far), and acting as a "cosmic vacuum cleaner" that helps protect the inner planets from potential impacts.
+    This enormous mass is what makes Jupiter such a dominant gravitational force in our solar system, allowing it to capture and hold onto its 95+ known moons and play a crucial role in shaping the orbits of other celestial bodies.
-    Usage: Usage(prompt_tokens=12, completion_tokens=160, total_tokens=172, raw={'input_tokens': 12, 'cache_creation_input_tokens': 1802, 'cache_read_input_tokens': 0, 'output_tokens': 160})
+    Usage: Usage(prompt_tokens=1814, completion_tokens=151, total_tokens=1965, cached_tokens=0, cache_creation_tokens=1802, reasoning_tokens=0, raw={'input_tokens': 12, 'cache_creation_input_tokens': 1802, 'cache_read_input_tokens': 0, 'output_tokens': 151})
     Call 2: Saturn is truly one of the most spectacular planets in our solar system!
-Here are some key facts about this magnificent gas giant:
+Here are some key facts about this magnificent world:

-    **Basic Characteristics:**
+    **Basic characteristics:**
-    - Saturn is the 6th planet from the Sun and the second-largest planet in our solar system
+    - The sixth planet from the Sun and second-largest in our solar system
-    - It's a gas giant composed primarily of hydrogen and helium
+    - A gas giant composed primarily of hydrogen and helium
-    - Has a diameter of about 72,400 miles (116,500 km) - roughly 9 times wider than Earth
-    - Despite its large size, it's actually the least dense planet - it would float in water if you had a bathtub big enough!
+    - About 9.5 times Earth's distance from the Sun
+    - Takes about 29.5 Earth years to orbit the Sun

-    **Famous Ring System:**
+    **Famous ring system:**
-    - Saturn's rings are its most distinctive feature, made up of countless ice and rock particles
+    - Saturn's rings are its most iconic feature - made of countless ice and rock particles
-    - The ring system spans up to 175,000 miles (282,000 km) in diameter but is surprisingly thin - only about 30 feet thick in most places
+    - The main rings span about 175,000 miles across but are surprisingly thin (often less than 30 feet thick)
-    - There are several main ring groups (A, B, C rings being most prominent) separated by gaps
+    - There are several distinct ring groups (A, B, C rings are the most prominent)
+    - The rings may be relatively young - possibly only 10-100 million years old

+    **Physical properties:**
+    - Diameter about 9 times larger than Earth
+    - Surprisingly low density - it would actually float in water!
+    - Rotates very quickly (about 10.5 hour days), causing it to bulge at the equator
+    - Has beautiful banded cloud patterns in its atmosphere

     **Moons:**
-    - Saturn has 146 confirmed moons, with Titan being the largest
-    - Titan is larger than Mercury and has a thick atmosphere and liquid methane lakes
-    - Enceladus is another fascinating moon with geysers of water ice erupting from its south pole
+    - Saturn has 146 confirmed moons, including Titan (larger than Mercury, with lakes of liquid methane) and Enceladus (which shoots geysers of water ice from its south pole)

-    **Other Notable Features:**
-    - A day on Saturn lasts about 10.7 hours
-    - It takes about 29.5 Earth years to orbit the Sun
-    - Has hexagonal storm patterns at its north pole
-    - Wind speeds can reach up to 1,100 mph (1,800 km/h)
+    **Exploration:**
+    - Visited by Pioneer 11, Voyager 1 & 2, and most extensively by the Cassini mission (2004-2017)

     What aspect of Saturn interests you most?
-    Usage: Usage(prompt_tokens=10, completion_tokens=359, total_tokens=369, raw={'input_tokens': 10, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 1802, 'output_tokens': 359})
+    Usage: Usage(prompt_tokens=1812, completion_tokens=350, total_tokens=2162, cached_tokens=1802, cache_creation_tokens=0, reasoning_tokens=0, raw={'input_tokens': 10, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 1802, 'output_tokens': 350})

 ## Media Inputs